 - Congenital Diaphragmatic Hernia, A Mother's Story - experience at UCSF including delivery, ICN care, and the LIFE Clinic.

-Health problems of the fetus, which start during development are complex, often with multi-organ involvement, and long term effects on function.
+Health problems of the fetus, which start during pregnancy, are complex, often with multi-organ involvement, and long term effects on function.
 The UCSF Benioff Children's Hospital is committed to treating fetal anomalies, nurturing these tiny patients to delivery, offering postnatal surgery, and caring for these infants through childhood, adolescence and into adulthood.

 - Congenital Diaphragmatic Hernia (CDH)